Nick Klessing

-Nick Klessing is a German artistic gymnast.
+Nick Klessing (born 14 January 1998) is a German artistic gymnast.
 He competed at both the 2018 World Artistic Gymnastics Championships in Doha, Qatar and 2019 World Artistic Gymnastics Championships in Stuttgart, Germany.
 In 2019, he finished in 8th place in the rings.

-In 2016, he won the gold medal in the junior rings event at the 2016 European Men's Artistic Gymnastics Championships held in Bern, Switzerland.
+In 2016, he won the gold medal in the junior rings event at the European Men's Artistic Gymnastics Championships held in Bern, Switzerland.